-Yes, during phase 2.
-Three reports will be available to Buyers in the reverse auctions system on the reporting tab:
+Yes.
+These reports are available to Buyers in the reverse auctions system on the reporting tab:

-- Level 3 Data Report (Closed Auctions): This report is a html web report that can also be downloaded as a CSV file that can be open in Microsoft Excel.
-The fields available on the report are: Auction ID, Alternate ID, Award Type, Award Date, Number of Bidders, Awarded Vendor Name, Awarded Vendor Business Size, Contract Number, SIN Selected, Line Item Number, Brand Name OR Brand Name or Equal, Buyer Manufacturer Name, Buyer Manufacturer Part Number, Buyer Product Description, Vendor Manufacturer Name, Vendor Proposed Part Number, SIN Subcategory Name, FSC, UNSPC, Unit Of issue, Quantity, Target Price, Awarded Price, Savings from Target Price and Awarded Price, Buyer Name, Agency, Bureau, Org.
+Level 3 Data Report (Closed Auctions): This report is a html web report that can also be downloaded as a CSV file that can be open in Microsoft Excel.
+The fields available on the report are: Auction ID, Alternate ID, Award Type, Award Date, Number of Bidders, Awarded Vendor Name, Awarded Vendor Business Size, Contract Number, SIN Selected, Line Item Number, Brand Name OR Brand Name or Equal, Buyer Manufacturer Name, Buyer Manufacturer Part Number, Buyer Product Description, Vendor Manufacturer Name, Vendor Proposed Part Number, SIN Subcategory Name, FSC, UNSPC, Unit Of issue, Quantity, Independent Government Estimate (IGE), Total Awarded Price, Calculated Unit Price, Savings from IGE , Buyer Name, Agency, Bureau, Org.
 Level 1, and Org.
 Level 2.

-This option is expected to be a future feature in Phase II of the Platform..
+This option is expected to be a future feature enhancement to the Platform.

-19. Will the winning Seller's name be displayed to other Bidder's at auction close?
+16. Will the winning Seller's name be displayed to other Bidders at auction close?

-(No. The platform will provide email notification to the bidders that were not selected for award at the time that the Buyer utilizes the award feature in the platform; this email notification does not disclose the name of the awardee.
+Yes.
+The Platform will provide email notification to the bidders that were not selected for award at the time that the Buyer utilizes the award feature in the Platform; this email notification will disclose the name of the awardee.

-Yes, the GSA's Reverse Auction Platform 508 compliant.
+Yes, the GSA's Reverse Auction Platform is 508 compliant.

-22. Can agencies use the platform independently or will GSA manage the process?
+19. Can agencies use the Platform independently or will GSA manage the process?

 The GSA's Reverse Auction Platform does not replace the responsibility of the Contracting Officer to meet FAR requirements and agency procedures.
 Features have been built into the GSA's Reverse Auction Platform that assists the Contracting Officer in meeting FAR compliance.
 For example, the requirement of fair opportunity can be met by use of the GSA's Reverse Auction Platform.

-24. What items will be on the GSA Reverse Auction Platform?
+21. What contract vehicles are on the GSA Reverse Auction Platform?

 Per the Platform Terms and Conditions: